momiji15/yearntolearn/library_research_workshops/QGIS/Intro_to_QGIS_Vector_Data/part2.md

 #### Lesson 1: Selecting an Appropriate Color Scheme for Polygon Data
 Using what we learned in the previous lesson, lets add some symbolization to our point and polygon data.
 Our final product will be a chloropleth map which shows the relationshop of the student to teacher ratio to the number of individuals in block groups who have an income to poverty ratio over two.
+As mentioned before, we will be symbolizing by *color hue*.
 Let's start first with the polygon data.

 1. Right-click on **stl_bg** and click on **Properties**.